MrBattary/MSR/README.md

 #### How to run

 Deploys DB, builds server, builds client, starts server, makes a short delay (5 seconds), starts client.
+The delay before starting the client is necessary because the client starts faster than the server.

+*__In order to shut down all threads correctly, the client checks whether the server is available.
+If the server is not available, then the client terminates all threads and shuts down its work.__*

 Deploying a database may cause *could not change directory to "/.../MSR": Permission denied* , but do not worry, the creation is correct.